-The 16th International Echinoderm conference will be held in Nagoya, Japan from May 28 to June 1, 2018.
+The 16th International Echinoderm conference was held in Nagoya, Japan from May 28 to June 1, 2018.

 Updated May 30, 2018

 Revised program is available from the link below.